ryanmillerwork/juicer/api.md

 - `{"do": "abort"}` — stop pump, update reward metrics.
 - `{"do": "reset"}` — reset reward counters (number and mLs).
 - `{"do": {"reward": <float>}}` — dispense a reward (must be > 0).
+  - If a serial reward is already running, behavior depends on `reward_overlap_policy`.
+  - If **purge/manual/calibration** is in progress, reward is rejected with `status:"failure"` and an explanatory `error`.
 - `{"do": {"purge": <float>}}` — purge for given volume (must be > 0).
 - `{"do": {"calibration": {"n": <int>, "on": <int>, "off": <int>}}}` — run calibration cycles; all parameters must be > 0.